 Now is the time to book a Sarasota tarpon fishing charter!
 These exciting gamefish will invade the area in May and will stay until July.
 Anglers can use spinning tackle with live bait of for the ultimate challene they can be targeted with a fly rod.
 Prime dates are still available.
 The weeks leading up to the full and new moons are generally the best times to fish.
 The tarpon schools will move offshore after the moon and there will be less fish, though still enough to make it worth the effort.

-The full moon is on Friday, June 13, the week preceeding that date should provide an excellent chance to hoojk a silver king off of the Sarasota, Florida beaches.
-The same is true for the second week in July.
+The full moon is on Tuesday, June 2, the week preceeding that date should provide an excellent chance to hook a silver king off of the Sarasota, Florida beaches.
+The same is true for the first week in July.
 Fish will thin out after that.
-Memorial Day weekend should also be good as we come up on the new moon on May28.
-The last week of June should also be productive before the new moon on June 27.
+Late May after Memorial Day should be good coming off the new moon.
 Book your trips now while the best dates are still available!

 Hail to the King!